Skip to main content

 • Excessive API utilization on devices that are not relevant to current workflows

-If a district expects a device to sync and it does not, the device should be reviewed in Manage1to1 first to confirm it exists, is active, and has the correct identifier stored.
+If a district expects a device to sync and it does not, the device should be reviewed in Manage1to1 first to confirm it exists, is not hidden, and has the correct identifier stored.

 Common Troubleshooting